Author Archives: T.C. Kelly

 How to Prepare for Weather Emergencies for Mom and Dad

-Weather-related disasters have increased globally by a factor of five in the last fifty years.
+Updated August 2025 Weather-related disasters have increased globally in the last fifty years.
 Fortunately, weather-related deaths have not increased at the same pace.
 Scientists have improved their ability to predict extreme weather events and governments have become more adept at issuing warnings while there is time to avoid a catastrophe.
-Measured by economic […]
+Measured by economic loss of […]

 10 Types of Housing Options for an Aging Parent